Flight training organisations must ensure:

 - an identified person is responsible for day-to-day operations at that site

 - permanent training and support facilities are available on site by the operator

 - the operator’s flight training aircraft are based there.

 Significant changes to training bases will need approval from CASA.

 Temporary training locations

-Unlike the changes to main training bases or locations, the inclusion of such procedures for temporary location in the operations manual is not considered a significant change.
+We do not consider the inclusion of such procedures for temporary location as a significant change.

-If an operator is conducting flying training in a temporary location for the first time and their CASA approved operations manual does not include procedures to cover operations on temporary locations, they will need to:
+If your operations manual does not include procedures to cover operations on temporary locations, you will need to: